 Check the expiry date on all diabetes testing supplies.

 How do you know which glucose meter to use?

-Most people with diabetes choose the type of equipment covered by their insurance plans.
+Most people with diabetes in USA choose the type of equipment covered by their insurance plans.
 However, many types of glucose meters are available with different features.

 When choosing a glucose meter, consider: